KPMP/atlas-index-creation-worker/README.md

 ## How to generate a dump index

 This will pull data from the knowledge-environment to check what data is available.
-This will only mae a GET request to the knowledge-environment to get the number of files associated with a version number.
+This will only make a GET request to the knowledge-environment to get the number of files associated with a version number.

 1. Pull the image from dockerhub. `docker pull kingstonduo/atlas-index-creation-worker:1.5`